nfriess/carrier_infinity/README.md

 ## Home Assistant Control

-Copy the carrier_infinity/ directory under homeassistant/ here into the config/custom_components/ directory of your Home Assistant installation.
+Copy the custom_components/carrier_infinity/ directory under homeassistant/ here into the config/custom_components/ directory of your Home Assistant installation.
+Alternatively, download via HACS.

 Add configuration such as the following to tell Home Assistant where the HTTP server is running:

     climate:
       - platform: carrier_infinity
-        host: infinity.internal.cus
+        host: HomeAssistantIP
         port: 5000

+    climate:
+      - platform: carrier_infinity
+        host: my.spr.scrt.ip
+        port: 5000
+        pushover_user: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        pushover_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+        zone_names:
+          - House_Furnace_Carr
+        scan_interval: 300

 Restart Home Assistant and the thermostat will appear.
 Initially Home Assistant may not show real data from the actual thermostat.
 The thermostat must check in with the HTTP server before any status information can be determined.
 Likewise, temperature and other settings cannot be adjusted until the thermostat has sent its current configuration to the HTTP server.

+On restart of HomeAssistant the integration hangs and will await the thermostat to post before completing the startup.

+# Pushover

+I use Pushover to send notifications.
+Other API options could easily be adapted.
+Currently the Pushover is sending furnace notifications (similar to emails from Carrier/Bryant) and energy statistics.
+HTTPServer.py-Handle can easily be modified for other messages to be sent to an API.

 # Design